dragonsinth/gaddis/README.md

   - This is implied by the book but not explicitly stated.
   - Avoids complicated and ambiguous code generation where the test expression (`<=` vs `>=`) might need to change depending on the value of the step expression.

+- `For Each` loop array expression is re-evaluated twice on every iteration; once for the array length bounds check, once to assign the loop variable.
+  - This behavior is never specified.
+  - Could be changed in the future with a temp array reference variable.

 - New library functions to convert number to String in an expression context.
   - `String integerToString(Integer n)`